MahlaAb/compositionalGAN/README.md

 Enabling generative adversarial networks (GANs) to learn the distribution of images as compositions of distributions of smaller parts

-* Face images as composition of two parts; one for the face and one for everything else
+* Face images composed of two parts; one for the face and one for everything else
 <img src="https://github.com/MahlaAb/puzzlegan/blob/master/figures/faces_2parts.jpg">
 <p align="center">
   <img src="https://github.com/MahlaAb/puzzlegan/blob/master/figures/faces_2parts_swap_example.png" width="600">